 The music on the CD is terrific, a whole bunch of Rob’s tracks that have been given a little bit of a modern make-over.
 However the magazine is actually a pretty fine read too.
 Obviously with it covering pretty much every retro system on the planet it’s not wall to wall Commodore content but there is a good amount and lots of non machine specific articles that are still really interesting.

-I thought I’d note (just) the Commodore content here for the benefit of anyone wondering if the magazine is worth picking up.
+I thought I’d highlight the Commodore content here for the benefit of anyone wondering if they should get a copy

 - 4 page article about Rob Hubbard